Two Verticals that Aren’t Slowing Down in a Stay-at-Home Economy

 Now is the time for marketers with refinance, personal loan, online job, bankruptcy, or any other offers that cater to hard financial times to come to the public’s aid with the services they need – and to do so with compassion.
 Additionally, in a surprising development, we’re seeing an opportunity for marketers in the investment app and platform category with the same opportunity.
 While historical knowledge has told us to expect a decrease in investment interest, it largely appears that today’s consumer is still interested in investing, despite the market downturn.

 Marketers who are able to maneuver their budget caps and use a more elastic model are those that will not only reap the most benefit from this increased demand, but provide the most help to consumers in need.
-Partners with audiences in the financial vertical should focus on shifting their attention to these high-demand financial subcategories.
+Affiliates with audiences in the financial vertical should focus on shifting their attention to these high-demand financial subcategories.
 In addition to the consumers already active in the financial space, the turbulent economic times and stay-at-home lifestyle are bringing new consumers online and to the app stores looking for help every day.

 The software vertical contains a vast number of different product offerings, ranging from programs that protect a user’s privacy during their online sessions, to plugins that scan the web for coupons and discounts, but the majority boil down to one goal – improving a consumer’s digital experience.
 With online media consumption up as much as 40%1, consumers are looking for a better digital experience now more than ever.
 There’s no time like the present to increase awareness about the benefits of your software, and performance marketing is proving to be one of the most cost-effective marketing methods for doing so.

 As the pandemic wears on, the two subcategories of Internet Security and Coupon software have emerged with some of the strongest ad spends in this vertical.